rssoftwareab/arrigo-support/docs/arrigolocalscadafunction.md

 # Change Log

-## 1.3.3 , 1.1.146 (Legacy)
+## 1.3.3

 *2023-02-08*

-* Fix: AZ#1674 Local API has problems starting up (ArrigoAppPool needs to be restarted for the api to start up correctly)
+* Fix: AZ#1674: Local API has problems starting up (ArrigoAppPool needs to be restarted for the API to start up correctly)

 ## 1.3.1

 *2023-01-30*

 * Feature: AZ#1023 License system

+## 1.1.146 (Legacy)

+*2023-02-08*

+* Fix: AZ#1674: Local API has problems starting up (ArrigoAppPool needs to be restarted for the API to start up correctly)

 ## 1.1.142